LaunchCodeEducation/intro-to-professional-web-dev-wiki/Course-Overview-and-Structure.md

   * Provide the students specific and timely feedback on assignments, studios, and tasks
   * Provide ideas to the LaunchCode staff on how to make the course better

+## Students
+* Pay attention to assignments in Canvas
+* Do the prep work *before class*
+* Attend class and participate in activities
+* Turn in large assignments on time
+* Do their own work